On a nonlinear nonlocal reaction-diffusion system applied to image restoration: Introduction

-where $1<\alpha<2$, $\nabla^{\alpha}$ denotes the fractional gradient operator and $-\operatorname{div}^{\alpha}$ denotes the adjoint operator of $\nabla^{\alpha}$.
+with $g(s) = \frac{d}{ds} G(s)$}.
 This model was proposed for image denoising and can be viewed as generalizations of second-order and fourth-order anisotropic diffusion equations.
 It has been demonstrated to effectively eliminate the staircase effect.
 Zhang et al. \cite{ZHANG2015} established a comprehensive total $\alpha$-order variation framework for image restoration, where $\alpha$ can take any positive value.
-This framework along with other fractional derivative-based models \cite{CHAN2013,XU2015,YIN2016} demonstrates the texture preservation capability in image restoration.
+This framework along with other fractional derivative-based models \cite{CHAN2013,YIN2016} demonstrates the texture preservation capability in image restoration.

-In \cite{ZHOU2015}, a doubly degenerate (DD) diffusion model was proposed as a novel image restoration framework, originally utilized for multiplicative noise removal.
-The framework was described as

-where $c(\left|\nabla u\right|,u)=a(u)b(|\nabla u|)$, $a(u)$ and $b(|\nabla u|)$ are referred to as the gray level indicator and edge detector, respectively, while $h(u,f)$ represents certain source terms derived from variational models.
-The gray level indicator is used to control the diffusion speed at different gray levels and the edge detector is employed to preserve image edges; various options are available for selecting both.
-Numerous PDE-based image restoration models can be incorporated into this framework.
-Yao et al. generalized the DD model to fractional order, initially applied it for multiplicative noise removal \cite{YAO2019}, and later extended its application to deblurring tasks \cite{GUO2019}.
+Inspired by the model \eqref{eqn:fractional-order-PDE} of Bai and Feng, Yao et al. generalized the DD model \eqref{eqn:DD} to fractional order, initially applied it for multiplicative noise removal \cite{YAO2019}, and later extended its application to deblurring tasks \cite{GUO2019}.
 The model takes the form

 where $0<\alpha<2$, $c(\left|\nabla^{\alpha} u\right|,u)=a(u)b(|\nabla^{\alpha} u|)$.
 The gray level indicator is chosen as